mubaris/zifi/README.md

 Clicking on `Story.Trigger` triggers the `Story`.
 Each `Story.Item` will displayed according to user interaction.

+30% of the left side will display previous story and 70% of the right side will display next story.

 ```jsx
 import React, { Component } from 'react'